Robert A. Kehoe: Advocacy of lead in gasoline

-The Surgeon General's review of gasoline lead and the Kehoe Rule
+Surgeon General's review of gasoline lead and the Kehoe Rule

 Yandell Henderson, Alice Hamilton and others raised doubts about the safety of tetraethyl lead early on.
 When the public became aware that workers at TEL plants had fallen ill and deaths had occurred, the Surgeon General, Dr. Hugh Smith Cumming, called for a conference, and TEL production was voluntarily suspended.
 At the conference, held May 20, 1925, the advocates of lead argued that the use of leaded gasoline raised public health issues that were novel.
 They also asked to be informed what their duty was, implying that they were not guilty of violating any rule because no rule had previously been established.
 Portraying their responsibility as a blank slate opened up the issue to be addressed by a new policy approach, and Dr. Kehoe provided the logic that would resolve the controversy by filling in that blank.
 In his testimony at the conference, Kehoe offered (speaking on behalf of the companies engaged in the Ethyl Gasoline enterprise) to discontinue the sale of gasoline containing lead "if it can be shown ... that an actual danger is had as a result..."
 But, he reasoned, if it could not be shown "on the basis of facts," a product this economically beneficial should not be "thrown into the discard on the basis of opinions."
 Kehoe's offer thus acted as a decision rule (hence, "the Kehoe Rule"), setting out a choice point and two alternative paths that could be followed, depending on what was shown as proof at that choice point.

 The Kehoe Rule had two significant characteristics.
 First, it placed the burden of proof on the opponents of tetraethyl lead, who would have to show that use of TEL was unsafe if any constraint on its use were to be instituted.
 If the finding of fact was inconclusive and did not provide an uncontestable showing of proof, then TEL would be allowed.
 Second, it balanced the interest in protecting public health against the economic benefits of TEL, which the advocates of TEL had promised would be in the form of conservation of fuel.
 The alternative approach, the precautionary principle, would have required proof that TEL was safe before it could be used.
 While the Kehoe Paradigm (or Kehoe Rule) assumes that in the absence of clear evidence of risk, there is no risk of significance, the precautionary principle assumes that there is a possible risk until it is proved otherwise.
 Nriagu asserted that with the large investments by industry, the social and economic climate of the time, and the belief in progress, the outcome of the 1925 conference was preordained.
 TEL production resumed, and soon, leaded gasoline was commonly used.
 That there were alternatives to the use of TEL was falsely denied by the industry.